 And, of course, I talked to people.
 My parents, my teachers, my friends, and, later, my professional colleagues were all valuable resources.
 I found my friends from face-to-face social events or through my work.
 Finally, if I needed to know more about a subject of interest, I would attend a conference and listen to papers delivered by experts in the field.

-How I find information today I don’t remember the last time I consulted a paper telephone directory.
-Ten years ago I checked eBay to see if an Encyclopedia Britannica that I never consulted any more was worth anything.
-Reluctantly, I ended up recycling the set, because no one wanted to buy it.
+the rise of online has changed everything.
+I don’t remember the last time I consulted a paper telephone directory.
+Ten years ago I checked eBay to see if an Encyclopedia Britannica set was worth anything.
+Reluctantly, I ended up recycling the books, because no one wanted to buy them.
 Today, apart from a local paper and a few paper magazine subscriptions, online is where I find telephone numbers, email or physical addresses, and information on just about any subject that, in quantity and mostly quality, dwarfs the contents of the Encyclopedia Britannica.

 People are still a major resource for me, but the primary way that I first meet new people professionally these days is online, via a variety of social media, rather than an initial face-to-face encounter.